Constitution and Bylaws

 Section 6: The Treasurer shall have the responsibility for the safekeeping of the Organization funds and assets, be responsible for keeping full and accurate financial records and books of account showing all receipts and disbursements, and for the preparation of all required financial data, including PA State and IRS reporting requirements, and is responsible for the deposit of all monies in the name of the Organization.
 The Treasurer will submit a detailed monthly report at each of the Board Meetings.

 Section 7: The Administrative Secretary shall send out all communications of the Delaware Valley Art League, which are relevant to the operation of the Organization and may have administrative charge of other activities based on need within the Organization.

-Section 8: The Officers/Directors shall be responsible for the duties outlined in their official job descriptions, which are reviewed, approved and kept on file by the Vice President.
+Section 9: The Officers/Directors shall be responsible for the duties outlined in their official job descriptions.

-Section 9: No Officer/Director shall receive any compensation from the Organization for acting as such but may be reimbursed for any out-of-pocket expenses incurred in performing such Officer’s/Directors duties.
+Section 10: No Officer/Director shall receive any compensation from the Organization for acting as such but may be reimbursed for any out-of-pocket expenses incurred in performing such Officer/Director duties.

 ARTICLE V: MEETINGS AND QUORUMS